Stuycs-K/project03-final-09-liuj-pangr/DEVLOG.md

 ### 2025-01-06 - Brief description
 Added in barebones skeletons as well as basic functions for rps, and client.

+### 2025-01-07 - Brief description
+Added in code for taking inputs and handling battles in rps.c

 ## Steven Luo

 ### 2025-01-07 - Joined Group